Locksmith

 “Can I fix it myself” that’s something only you can answer.
 You can do anything with enough determination.
 Since I don’t know what kind of lock you have, I can’t offer any tips.
 Just some good practices to follow if you do try it yourself- Take pictures, take something apart.
 Take more pictures, take another piece off.
 Etc. To find a reputable locksmith in your area, try using findalocksmith.com.
 It’s owned by the most reputable locksmith association in America.

-Asked by everette almost 8 years ago
+Asked by Michele about 5 years ago

 Is there a way to convert a safe like in the link picture over to a dial lock or am I stuck? http://uploads.tapatalk-cdn.com/20160415/70d2c4ba4130ca1c1565b5cc48bc899b.jpg

-Asked by euphoric28 about 7 years ago
+Asked by euphoric28 over 7 years ago

 Anything is possible.
 It may require some modifications though.
 The fact that the wire comes into the safe so high above the lock is what seems questionable to me. normally that's probably where the dial spindle would come though, and that's quite a distance above the lock.
 You may want to call your local locksmith and find someone who does a lot of safe work.
 Send them that photo, safe brand and model, maybe even a picture of the front as well, and see if they would be willing to tackle it.
 Some conversions are quick and simple, I wouldn't say that one will be.